mciobanu/mp3diags/README.md

   about using `CMake`, though, as it works better, at least on Windows 10, where it works out of the box)
 * [Building on Linux / others](https://mp3diags.sourceforge.net/unstable/010_getting_the_program.html#sourceGeneric)

-Support for `CMake` was added in October 2023, but it's not thoroughly tested, and not yet part of an official release, so it's only available when cloning the repository at [GitHub](https://github.com/mciobanu/mp3diags/tree/master) or [SourceForge](https://sourceforge.net/p/mp3diags/code-git/ci/master/tree/).
+Support for `CMake` was added in October 2023, and, while not thoroughly tested, it seems OK.and not yet part of an official release, so it's only available when cloning the repository at [GitHub](https://github.com/mciobanu/mp3diags/tree/master) or [SourceForge](https://sourceforge.net/p/mp3diags/code-git/ci/master/tree/).
 Build instructions can be seen at